 Alas, the cloud couldn’t take it anymore and it started pouring.
 Once again, we had to run quite a long way back to our scooter.
 Miserable moments came back to haunt us as we were wet, cold and shivering while making our hourly-long journey back to Hualien via highway.

-I’m not sure if you could imagine how cold it was riding a scooter through the wind when drenched (hello, highway means fast travelling and strong wind, okay?).
+I’m not sure if you could imagine how cold it was riding a scooter through the wind when drenched (hello, highway means fast traveling and strong wind, okay?).
 It was extremely cold, like having multiple large power fans blowing at you while you were taking a cold shower in an air-conditioned room.
 Brrr…..

 Location of Qingshui Cliff